 Kennedy scored 2:33 into overtime after Sidney Crosby had tied it with a 5-on-3 goal late in regulation and Pittsburgh extended its winning streak to an NHL season-high 12 games with a 2-1 victory against the Flyers.

-"I knew it was in right off the bat," Kennedy said of his fifth goal of the season, a wicked wrister from the left circle that beat Flyers goalie Ilya Bryzgalov high to the short side.
+"I knew it was in right off the bat," Kennedy said of his fifth goal of the season, a wicked wrister from the left circle that beat Flyers goalie Ilya Bryzgalov high and to the short side.
 "We're a pretty confident team right now.
 We know if we stay on the plan and do all the little things, we can be successful."

 Sunday's low-scoring affair was in stark contrast to the myriad shootouts the teams played in that wild series (56 goals in six games) and at other times over the past calendar year (10 goals apiece in splitting their two most recent meetings).